 Geneva Fischer Awarded Nearly $400,000 in Liability Case

 In 1984, a New Jersey jury awarded Geneva Fischer $391,000 in her lawsuit against suppliers of asbestos materials.
-A number of defendants originally named in the case were narrowed to just three: Johns Manville, Bell Asbestos Mines and Celotex Corporation.
+Several defendants named initially in the case were narrowed to just three: Johns Manville, Bell Asbestos Mines and Celotex Corporation.

 The jury found Johns Manville 80% liable and Bell 20% liable for the death of Geneva Fischer’s husband, James, who died of asbestos-related lung cancer.
 Mr. Fischer worked with a variety of asbestos products from 1938 to 1942.
 Bell was ordered to pay $5,000 in compensatory damages and $60,000 in punitive damages.

 Fischer’s lawsuit claimed the companies failed to warn of the dangers of working with asbestos products.
-Fischer never wore protective equipment, nor was he given instruction on safe handling of asbestos by his employer or by the suppliers of the products, Johns Manville and Bell.
+Fischer never wore protective equipment and wasn’t instructed on safe handling of asbestos by his employer or by the suppliers of the products, Johns Manville and Bell.

 The two companies appealed the ruling, but the Supreme Court of New Jersey affirmed the judgment on July 31, 1986.
 Claims against Celotex Corporation were dismissed.